Pixboost/website-hugo-theme/site/content/blog/ai-images-for-ecommerce/index.md

 ## Pricing

 At the moment, the API is in Beta.
 It is free to use for up to 100 unique prompts per month.
+You can use prompt in production because they will be effectively cached and downloads won't be counted towards 100 prompts quota.

 ## Conclusion